mleku/x-realy/database/readme.md

 - `ca` - created_at timestamp - varint encoded (ltr encoder)

   these timestamps are not entirely reliable but a since/until filter these are sequential

+- `fs` - index that stores the timestamp when the event was received

+  this enables search by first-seen

 - `ki` - kind, created_at - 2 bytes kind, varint encoded created_at